erNail/romm-chart/README.md

 Which database should be used?
 Is one already deployed?
 Should a new one be deployed?
 Is it deployed via helm chart or operator?
 Which helm chart should be used?
 Is a managed database service used?
 These are all questions that should be answered by the user, not the chart.

+### No Network Policies

+This chart does not contain templates for K8s objects like `NetworkPolicy`.
+While network policies are important for securing workloads, they are highly dependent on the specific cluster setup and requirements.
+It's the users responsibility to define and manage network policies that fit their needs.

 ## Getting Started